Warrens70/prophet-challenge/README.md

 company’s stock volatility,“Hourly Stock Return”, which holds the percent change of the company's stock price on an hourly basis.
 Finally, we created a time series

 model with Prophet byt setting up a Google search for prophet forecasting model after estimating th emodel and plotted the forecast.

-Questions:
-After estimating the model, plot the forecast.
-How's the near-term forecast for the popularity of MercadoLibre?
-There is volitility over the years with peaks during
+Based on the results, the graph

+shows the busiest periods are typically during late hours, especially closer to midnight.
+This pattern suggests that users are more active during the evenings, possibly

+due to various factors such as people having more free time after work or other daily activities.
+However, different time zone and regions will ultimately impact the

-the October however, there will be a trend forecast dip during the month of October 2020
+search trends.
+We noticed that there is volitility over the years with peaks during October however, there will be a trend forecast dip during the month of October,

-Plot the individual time series components of the model to answer the following questions in the space provided in the starter file:

-What time of day exhibits the greatest popularity?
-00:00:00 exhibits the greatest popularity.

-Which day of the week gets the most search traffic?
-Tuesday appears to get the most traffic searches.

-What's the lowest point for search traffic in the calendar year?
+which repesents the lowest points for search traffic, while Tuesdays and Midnight (00:00:00) represents that most searched traffic and greatest poplarity points.
-October represents the lowest point for search traffic in the calendar year